TACC/benchpro/README.md

 ## Site Installation

-Before installing, ensure that your system has a stanza in the `site.sh` contextualization file.
+Before installing, ensure that your system has a stanza in the `site.sh` install file.
 BenchPRO is installed as a Python3 package.

 1 Load system Python3 module
 ```